 How to Bulletproof A Car – the Armormax Way

 Armoring passenger cars has become big business, especially in places such as Brazil, where the murder rate is five times that of the big, bad U.S. of A. Although automakers have tiptoed into the bulletproofing game—BMW, Mercedes-Benz, and for a time, Ford, have offered bulletproof versions of their products—the vast majority of cars are modified by aftermarket companies like International Armoring Corporation (IAC) of Ogden, Utah, which has armored more than 5500 vehicles since 1993.
-The company will make bullets bounce off a new BMW 750i for a minimum of $52,500, though that tab can rise above $100,000 should the owner opt for defenses such as smokescreens and electric shocking.
+The company will make bullets bounce off a new BMW 750i starting in $30,000 range, though that tab can rise above $100,000 should the owner opt for defenses such as smokescreens and electric shocking.
 By the way, we’re only kidding about bullets “bouncing off” armored cars—the armor actually works to absorb gunfire.
 Here’s how it’s done.

 DOORS, BODY, AND INTERIOR